-Kim Sinclair won an Academy Award as Set Decorator/Supervising Art Director on the record-breaking blockbuster Avatar this year and has also designed numerous films, all from his home base in New Zealand.
-Currently working on Tintin with Steven Spielberg, Kim lives on the cutting edge where virtual and practical sets come together.
+Kim Sinclair won an Academy Award as Set Decorator/Supervising Art Director on the record-breaking blockbuster Avatar and has also production designed numerous films, all from his home base in New Zealand.
+He lives on the cutting edge where virtual and practical sets come together, as exemplified in his work as visual effects art director on films like The Adventures of Tintin with Steven Spielberg, and as supervising art director in Avatar 2 for James Cameron…

 KS: We shot all the live-action in Avatar here in New Zealand.
 If at any time, in any frame, there were humans either in the foreground or the background, any humans at all, they were shot in Wellington.
 We provided a lot of large sets.
 The vehicles, the weapons, the props, the dressing.
 It was all pretty straightforward but the trick was the integration into the digital world.
 There were shots that were purely digital and there were shots that were purely live action.
 However, a large percentage of the movie featured digital characters in real environments or real people in digital environments.
 And that was really the challenge.